FERGUSSON FOUNDATION GRANTS 2023

-All applications should be in the same format as per the attached form and received by the Fergusson Foundation by August 10, 2018.
-The submission may be forwarded electronically, or it should be typed or clearly printed and submitted.
+During the application submission period, all applications should be in the same format as per the attached form and received by the Fergusson Foundation.

 *Applications will only be accepted during the official application period.

 Canadian organizations, based in and serving Atlantic Canada, are eligible if they are recognized as registered charities by Revenue Canada and their projects align with one, or more, of the three pillars of the Foundation: